County Championship Division 1. Somerset v Lancashire. 12th, 13th and 14th September 2021. Taunton.

 Final day 14th September – Cold reality

 It was a day which began with resignation written across faces, perhaps tinged with faint hope.
 Hope that the remaining Somerset batsmen might overcome the outstanding deficit of 57 and set Lancashire a target which would at least ask them a question or two.
-The resignation came not just from a huge first innings deficit, but also from the knowledge that Somerset had lost their two previous County Championship matches by an innings.
-The batting statistics of the two matches had been bleak indeed.
+The resignation came not just from a huge first innings deficit, but also from the two innings defeats which preceded this match.
+The batting statistics of those two matches had been bleak indeed.
 Individually, Marchant de Lange had bludgeoned more runs than any other player in the Somerset team.
-His 36 against Nottinghamshire had been the highest individual Somerset score.
+His 36 against Nottinghamshire was the highest individual score.
 To add to the gloom, Somerset had been dismissed for 90 in the first innings of this match, a deficit of 283, with only Azhar Ali (39) and Lewis Goldsworthy (15) reaching double figures.
 It was a picture to deaden the beat of even the most optimistic Somerset heart.
-The faint hope came from Somerset’s second innings 246 for 4 and Tom Lammonby’s coruscating second day century during which he had made the all-conquering Lancashire bowlers of the first innings look less than ordinary.
+The faint hope came from Somerset’s second innings 246 for 4 and Tom Lammonby’s coruscating second day century, during which he had made the all-conquering Lancashire bowlers of the first innings look less than ordinary.
 His partnerships with Ben Green and Azhar Ali, which had brought 194 runs before the fall of the second wicket, had finally lifted the spirits, and roused the cheers, of the Somerset crowd.

 And so, to my seat in the Somerset Stand beneath a couple from the flats watching from their balcony.
 The view was from backward point to the right-hander with the bowling from the Trescothick Pavilion End.
 Neither behind the arm nor square but I found it gave an excellent view of proceedings.
 Somehow, the angle seemed a natural one from which to watch cricket.
 I felt less need to concentrate hard but seemed to miss nothing.
 I was immediately assailed by the Somerset supporter from the second day.
-Oddly, we had first met on the outfield at Edgbaston, perhaps five or six years ago.
-We have exchanged banter ever since, each acknowledging the other’s knowledge of the game though gently chiding it.
-Goldsworhy might be a ‘find’ we agreed but we would be happier if, as he develops, he could put more pressure on the bowling and produce a big score.
-Hildreth we hoped might re-discover his old artistry as he had earlier this year in his outstanding century at the Oval.
+Oddly, we had first met on the outfield at Edgbaston, probably five or six years ago, perhaps more, for time flies.
+We have gently chided each other’s opinions on the game ever since, without ever losing respect for the other’s knowledge.
+At other times we simply agree.
+Today was one such day.
+Goldsworhy might be a ‘find’ we agreed, but we would be happier if, as he develops, he could put more pressure on the bowling and produce a big score.
+Hildreth we hoped might re-discover his old artistry, as he had earlier this year in his outstanding century at the Oval.

 As we watched, a gentle end-of-season chatter floated along the stand.
 Gentle chatter is the normal background soundtrack of a County Championship match as people soak up the cricket, discuss its merits and demerits and anything else that takes their fancy.
 Sometimes tension grips the air, as on that final afternoon against Essex in 2019, as the last home match of a season draws towards its close.
 The chatter develops a warmth as people, many of whom will not see each other again before the first home match of the following season, look forward to the winter ahead.
 “Winter well,” is the phrase on the lips of some.
 But whatever the words, the sentiment is always the same.
 Keep well while the return of the cricket is awaited.